leapagani03/Pain-ROI-Masks-NOVEL/README.md

 # Pain-ROI-Masks-NOVEL
 This repository documents the creation of pain-related ROI masks used for small volume correction in second-level SPM25 (25.01.02) analyses.
-These masks were created for an fMRI study investigating the modulatory effects of novelty on fear extinction (PI: Judith Schomaker).
+These masks were created for an fMRI study investigating the modulatory effects of novelty on fear extinction (PI: Dr. Judith Schomaker).
 These masks were created for exploratory purposes and were used to examine whether shock intensity manipulation (control, low-intensity shock, high-intensity shock) elicited different activation within pain-related and affective/threat-related neural networks.

 # Atlases
 Regions were defined using the Harvard–Oxford cortical and subcortical probabilistic atlases (maxprob-thr-25-1mm).